Decluttering Tips For Beginners

 Remove the clutter one item at a time.

-The problem with decluttering or any cleaning task really is we tend to look at the whole picture.
-When you picture your entire home when you are getting ready to begin you can quickly lose any motivation and fast.
-You see, you are setting your sights too big.
-You are only picturing and planning for the finish line rather than the journey.
+When you picture your entire home and the size of the job that lies ahead of you, you can quickly lose any motivation because you are setting your sights too high.
+You are only picturing and planning for the finish, making it too hard to begin the journey.

-I want you to only think of your journey.
+I want to encourage you to change your perspective and think only of the journey.

 And with any journey, it all happens just one step at a time.

 It isn’t a “show up for the long strenuous race and be done with it forever” project.
-You are going to work on this every single day.
-But it’s more than that.
-You are going to instead change your daily and weekly habits to incorporate decluttering and cleaning out into your schedule.
+You are going to work on this every single day by setting small attainable goals that you can reach without giving it a second thought.

 As you remove things slowly and intentionally you will, in turn, teach your mind to look at your things as just that.